NicolasLintermans/Project_repo/README.md

     value is displayed.

 Project 4: Machine learning
-  - Flowers: using skikit-learn, a first glampse at machine learning was made possible.
+  - Flowers: using scikit-learn, a first glampse at machine learning was made possible.
 The available data was split into 20% test and 80% to train our model.
 The algorithm used is kNN (k-nearest neighbors) for the classification with the amount of nearest datapoints (=n) equal to 3 (since the dataset is limited).
 Afterwards, the model is scored on its accuracy, which got between 96.67% and 100%.
     The model was stored into joblib, so that the model could be called upon when needed (instead of needing it to run every